 Saturday 11:00am – 13:00pm

-For those who can’t decide between a burger or sushi for dinner, there is a place that can easily cure an indecisive appetite: Matcha Cafe.
-One of Milan’s most innovative and recently opened cafes sits in the heart of the city’s booming international food scene.
+Can’t decide between a burger or sushi for dinner?
+There is a place that can easily cure an indecisive appetite: Matcha Cafe.
+One of Milan’s most innovative cafes sits in the heart of the city’s booming international food scene.

-Serving up famous powdered Japanese tea (pictured above), avocado toast, and assorted cakes and cheesecakes, it has become well-known among locals and travelers alike for it’s unconventional food and beverage menus.
-A favorite of these menus is the “sushi burger” made with a diner’s choice of rice or avocado bun, and stuffed with fresh salmon, bib lettuce, fresh cucumber, and stuffed with toasted sesame seeds.
+Serving up famous powdered Japanese tea, avocado toast, and assorted cakes, it has become well-known spot among locals.
+It’s unconventional food and beverage menus have continue attracting a number of travelers, too.
+A favorite of these menus is the “sushi burger”.
+A rice or avocado bun stuffed with salmon, bib lettuce, and fresh cucumber, it’s a rare savoury treat.

-Drizzle with low sodium soy sauce and pair with a matcha Aperol spritz (it’s bright green!) to round out the flavours.
-Another recommended menu item are the savoury or “tasty” matcha pancakes with lox, chive cream cheese, and topped with a fried egg.
+As a bonus, Drizzle with low sodium soy sauce and pair with a matcha Aperol spritz (it’s bright green!).
+Of course, there are other recommended menu item like the savoury matcha pancakes with lox, chive cream cheese, and fried egg.

 Hours: 9:00 am to 23:00pm